The K\"unneth theorem for the Fukaya algebra of a product of Lagrangians: The moduli spaces

 If $s_p(\eta,v)=0$, we define where $\Sigma(\eta)$ is the surface $\Sigma^+(\eta)$ with the points in $\nu(\Sigma^+)$ removed.
 In a similar way we define the manifold with corners $V(\Sigma^0,u^0)$ and construct a Kuranishi neighborhood for $q=(\Sigma^0,u^0)$ as

 From the construction there is a map

 which is locally modeled on the forgetful map $\mM_{l,k+1}\lto\mM_{l,1}$.
 However, to construct coordinate transformations between different Kuranishi neighborhoods, we have to take a special smooth structure on these moduli spaces, see \cite[Appendix A.1.4]{FOOO} for details on this.
 Due to this particular choice of coordinates the map $\varphi$ is continuous but not smooth.
 In fact, the manifold $V_p$ can be stratified according to the combinatorial type of the underlying curve and when we restrict to one of these strata, $\varphi$ is a smooth submersion.
+In particular $\varphi$ is a smooth submersion when restricted to the top dimensional strata (which is open and dense).
 Nevertheless, as explained in \cite[Appendix A.1.4]{FOOO}, $s_p=s_q \circ \varphi$ is still a smooth map.

 To complete the proof we perform induction on $E(\beta)$ to construct Kuranishi neighborhoods on $\mM_1(\beta)$ and use the previous argument to obtain compatible Kuranishi neighborhoods on $\mM_{k+1}(\beta)$ for all $k\geq0$.
 We take $\beta_1$ with minimal area $\omega(\beta_1)$ and consider $p=(\Sigma,u)\in\mM_1(\beta_1)$.
 Following the above procedure we obtain Kuranishi structures on $\mM_{1}(\beta_1)$.
 Observe that, by Lemma \ref{0bundle}(c), $ev_0:\mM_1(\beta_1)\lto L$ is weakly submersive.
 Assume now, by induction, that we have constructed the required Kuranishi structures on $\mM_1(\beta')$ for all $\beta'$ such that $\omega(\beta')<\omega(\beta)$.
 We consider one possible boundary strata component of $\mM_1(\beta)$, all the other are similar: